-The Union shall designate up to two worker representatives per work shift as advocates.
-The advocate position is the worker representative position responsible for handling grievances and disciplinary issues with the Employer.
-Immediately following designation of said advocate(s), the Union shall confirm this appointment by written notice to the Employer.
-The activities of an advocate shall not interfere with the performance of his/her work or the work of other workers of the Employer.
-Any time spent by an advocate on Union matters or acting in his/her capacity will not be compensated by Employer, except for time spent investigating, presenting grievances, representing employees and attending meetings called by the Employer.
-Advocates will not be compensated by the Employer for time spent in adjusting grievances beyond that which the Employer judges to be reasonable.
+The Union shall designate Union Advocates and notify the Employer in writing who the Advocates are and any new Advocates or any change in status of existing Advocates.
+The Advocate position is the worker representative position, responsible for representational matters, handling grievances, and addressing disciplinary issues with the Employer.
+Immediately following the designation of said Advocate(s), the Union shall confirm this appointment by written notice to the Employer.
+The activities of an Advocate shall not interfere with the performance of their work or the work of other workers of the Employer.
+Any time spent by an Advocate on Union matters or acting in their capacity will not be compensated by the Employer, except for time spent investigating, presenting grievances, representing employees and attending meetings called by the Employer.
+The Employer will compensate Advocates for time spent in investigatory meetings and adjusting grievances, which the Employer considers reasonable.
 In no case will the Employer be required to pay for time spent adjusting grievances to the extent such time would result in overtime.
-Under no circumstances shall the Employer be required to pay more than one (1) advocate for attendance at a grievance meeting unless the second advocate is training the first advocate.
+Under no circumstances shall the Employer be required to pay more than one (1) Advocate for attendance at an investigatory or grievance meeting unless the second Advocate is training the first Advocate.